viswajith-g/plants_sensors/README.md

 The four sensors used in this case are -
   1. A [Unbranded Gas Sensor](https://www.fruugo.us/hcho-vocs-sensor-gas-detection-sensor-module-detectors-0-1000ppm-ms1100/p-82360186-169946652?language=en&ac=google&utm_source=organic_shopping&utm_medium=organic) which sends data via an analog out pin.
   2. A [Seeed Grove HCHO Sensor](https://www.digikey.com/en/products/detail/seeed-technology-co.,-ltd/101020001/5488087?utm_adgroup=Seeed%20Technology%20Co.%2C%20LTD.&utm_source=google&utm_medium=cpc&) which also sends data via an analog out pin.
-  3. A [SGX Sensortech PS1-VOC](https://www.digikey.com/en/products/detail/amphenol-sgx-sensortech/PS1-VOC-10-MOD/16634087) which had to be queried using a command via UART.
+  3. A [SGX Sensortech PS1-VOC](https://www.digikey.com/en/products/detail/amphenol-sgx-sensortech/PS1-VOC-10-MOD/16634087) which has to be queried using a command via UART.
-  4. A [Sensirion SEN54](https://www.digikey.com/en/products/detail/sensirion-ag/SEN54-SDN-T/15903868) which had to be queried using a command via I2C.
+  4. A [Sensirion SEN54](https://www.digikey.com/en/products/detail/sensirion-ag/SEN54-SDN-T/15903868) which has to be queried using a command via I2C.

 The controller board to aggregate the data from these four sensors was an arduino [MKRWAN 1310](https://www.digikey.com/en/products/detail/sensirion-ag/SEN54-SDN-T/15903868).
 The reason this board was chosen was because two fold, first - the choice of board, a raspberry pi does not have ADCs, so I chose to use an arduino board I had lying around.
 Second, I needed a board that could supply 5V to the SEN54 device.
 One could choose any arduino board of their choosing, but be mindful of the voltage levels between the devices (especially for the communication lines.)